jcreamer898/js-architecture-23rd-century/slides/content/index.md

 ---

-# Problems with AMD
+# Problems with AMD and CommonJS

 * Requires a special type of syntax
-* Not native to the JavaScript
+* Not native to the JavaScript; standardish?
-* Several different implementations of it
+* Many implementations of AMD

 ---
 class: center, middle